ayushmaan4841/House-Price-Prediction-/README.md

 4. Push to your branch (`git push origin feature-branch`).
 5. Open a Pull Request.

-## License
+# License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ```

-### How to Use:
+## How to Use:
 - Copy the above content into a file named **`README.md`** in your GitHub repository.
-- Replace the placeholder repository URL (`https://github.com/your-username/your-repo-name.git`) with the actual URL of your project.
+- Replace the placeholder repository URL (`https://github.com/ayushmaan4841/House-Price-Prediction.git`) with the actual URL of your project.
-- Add a `requirements.txt` file if you don’t already have one with the necessary dependencies.